Cleft Lip Repair

 Twenty-four hours following surgery, most children are taking fluids well and pain is often controlled with plain Tylenol.
 Your children will be sent home with an antibiotic to be taken for five days following surgery to help prevent infection.

-Return to clinic in _____ days to see your Gillette health care provider.
+Return to the clinic as directed by your Gillette healthcare provider.

 Contact Telehealth Nursing at 651-229-3890 if any of the following occurs: